 Central African Republic

 As a least-developed country (LDC), the Central African Republic (CAR) is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank considers the CAR a low-income economy with a per-capita income of $496 in 2023.
-EU imports from the CAR amounted to about €28.8 million in 2023.
-Most of the CAR's exports enter the EU duty-free under the EU's normal tariff regime, and no preferential EBA imports were registered in 2023, as in previous years.
+The World Bank considers the CAR a low-income economy with a per-capita income of $516 in 2024.
+EU imports from the CAR amounted to about €19 million in 2024, the lowest since 2019.
+Most of the CAR's exports enter the EU duty-free under the EU's normal tariff regime, and almost no preferential EBA imports were registered in 2024, as in previous years.

 What is the EBA?